RotherOSS/doc-otobo-installation/content/installation-docker.rst

 **MariaDB settings**

 OTOBO_DB_ROOT_PASSWORD
-    The root password for MySQL.
-Must be set for running otobo db.
+    The root password for MariaDB.
+This setting is required for running the service *db*.

 **Elasticsearch settings**